sav-che/TL-2/Authors/Schacht, Hermann {std. Schacht}.md

-> [!cite] BHL link: this entry starts at [page 98](https://www.biodiversitylibrary.org/item/104077#page/112/mode/1up) of TL-2 Vol. V.
+> [!cite] BHL link: this entry starts at [page 98](https://www.biodiversitylibrary.org/page/33333237) of TL-2 Vol. V.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Schacht, Hermann (1814-1864), German (Hamburg) botanist; studied pharmacy at Altona (Holstein); practiced at Braunschweig, Hamburg, Emmerich, Aachen and at Altona until 1847; studied at Jena 1841-1842; assistant with M. Schleiden 1847; Dr. phil.
-Jena 1850; in Berlin 1850, as private lecturer from 1853-1860; on Madeira for health reasons 1855-1857; professor of botany and director of the botanical garden at Bonn 1860-1864; worked mainly on plant anatomy and embryology. (*Schacht*).
+Jena 1850; in Berlin 1850, as private lecturer from 1853-1860; on Madeira for health reasons 1855-1857; professor of botany and director of the botanical garden at Bonn 1860-1864; worked mainly on plant anatomy and embryology.
+**Abbreviated name**: *Schacht*

 #### Herbarium and types